Walks and hikes in Turangi

 - Grade Easy

-A quiet walk without the crowds on this relatively unknown gem.
+Enjoy a quiet walk without the crowds on this relatively unknown gem.
 Reaching the settlement of Pukawa the walk is well signposted.
-The walk is part of the Department of Conservation Reserves in the area.
+The Pukawa Bush Walk is part of the Department of Conservation Reserves in the area.
 The virgin podocarp forest and lake views with birdsong is on the southwestern shores of Lake Taupo.
 The walks have several sections, some of which cross private land, follow signposts and respect private property.

 Pukawa village is a 15 minute drive west of Tūrangi, signposted to the right off SH41.
 Public parking and toilets are available on the waterfront reserve.